Bruce Dayton: Life and career

 Bruce Dayton became the Dayton Hudson Corporation's chairman in 1970.
 His brother, Kenneth N. Dayton, succeeded Bruce Dayton as the company's CEO.
 In 1975, their Target store chain surpassed Dayton Hudson's more traditional departments stores as the company's top revenue earner.
 Bruce Dayton left the management of the company in 1977 but remained on the board of directors until 1983.

 In 1983, Bruce Dayton and his brother, CEO Kenneth N. Dayton, both retired from the company's board of directors, ending the 80-year day-to-day direct ownership by the Dayton family.
 The company, which changed its name to the Target Corporation, is no longer owned or operated by the Dayton family.

 The Dayton Hudson Corporation sold B. Dalton, the bookstore chain founded by Bruce Dayton, to Barnes & Noble in 1986 for an estimated $275 million.

 Bruce Dayton continued his work in philanthropy after stepping down from Dayton Hudson in 1983.
 He served as a trustee of the Minneapolis Institute of Art (Mia) for 73 years and donated more than $80 million to the museum.
 In 2009, The New York Times referred to Bruce Dayton as "a dean of American corporate arts philanthropy."

-Bruce Dayton died at his home in Orono, Minnesota, on November 13, 2015, at the age of 97.
-He was survived by his wife, Ruth Stricker Dayton; two sons, Governor of Minnesota Mark Dayton and Brandt Dayton; two daughters, Lucy Dayton (Mark O'Keefe) and Anne Dayton; two step-children.
-The governor's office said Bruce Dayton "is survived by his wife, Ruth Stricker Dayton; his four children, Mark Dayton, Brandt Dayton (Tian), Lucy Dayton (Mark O'Keefe), and Anne Dayton; two step-children, Kim Griffin (Robert) and Mark Stricker; eleven grandchildren; and two great-grandchildren."
+Dayton was married to Ruth Stricker Dayton and had two sons, Governor of Minnesota Mark Dayton and Brandt Dayton, and two daughters, Lucy Dayton and Anne Dayton.
+He died at his home in Orono, Minnesota, on November 13, 2015, at the age of 97.